Raphael Kalinowski: January Uprising

+On the night of March 24-25, 1864, Kalinowski was arrested in his parents' apartment and placed under investigation.
+He was caught because one of the insurgents involved in the uprising's leadership revealed information about him in a Russian prison to an associate of the head of the insurgent leadership in Lithuania, who was in the employ of the Russians.
+Kalinowski initially denied participating in the January Uprising, but fearing that this would intensify the investigation within his immediate circle and bring dire consequences to his comrades, he decided to confess and take as much blame as possible.
+On April 9, 1864, he testified, but provided only the names of those who had already been arrested or had left Lithuania.
+On May 28, he was court-martialed and pleaded guilty, but cited the mitigating circumstance that he had sought to curtail the insurgent activities as early as December 1863.
+On June 2, 1864, the death sentence was passed, but thanks to the efforts and connections of the family, it was reviewed, and on July 2 of that year, a sentence of 10 years' hard labor was imposed, along with the deprivation of nobility and state privileges.
+The sentence was allegedly also mitigated by a letter sent by Kalinowski to Mikhail Muravyov, which made a great impression on the Governor-General of Vilnius; he was also convinced that executing a death sentence on a person popularly considered a saint would make him a martyr in the eyes of the Poles.

+Siberian exile

 On 24 March 1864, Russian authorities arrested Kalinowski and in June condemned him to death by firing squad.
 His family intervened, and the Russians, fearing that their Polish subjects would revere him as a political martyr, commuted the sentence to 10 years in katorga, the Siberian labor camp system.
 They forced him to trek overland to the salt mines of Usolye-Sibirskoye near Irkutsk, Siberia, a journey that took nine months.
+Very few survived the forced march to slave labour in Siberia, but Raphael was sustained by his faith and became a spiritual leader to the prisoners.

 Three years after arriving in Usolye, Kalinowski moved to Irkutsk.
 In 1871/1872 he did meteorological research for the Siberian subdivision of the Russian Geographical Society.
 He also participated in research expedition of Benedykt Dybowski to Kultuk, on the shore of Lake Baikal.
 Authorities released him from Siberia in 1873 but exiled him from Lithuania; he then moved to Paris, France.